-We identified 11 ongoing episodes of nonstate-led mass killing at the end of 2017, all of them continuations of ones cited at the end of 2014, 2015, and 2016.
+The Early Warning Project identified 10 ongoing episodes of nonstate-led mass killing as of the end of 2019.
 The affected countries, with the perpetrator group and date of onset in parentheses, are the following:

 Democratic Republic of the Congo (various militias in the northeast, 1998)